Smartphone Security Guide

 Though rooting allows you to retrieve system-level resources, according to the research and experience of many unhappy phone owners, only experts or professionals aware of potential dangers should root your phones.
 Otherwise, if someone offers rooting for your phone while quoting benefits, beware!
 Jailbreaking and rooting open up the opportunity for potential infections and malware.
 Rooting can be pretty threatening to your critical and confidential data.
 The apps from these illegitimate stores are not inspected and can easily barge into your phone and hack personal information.

 Though Bluetooth offers significantly fewer chances for your data to be hacked or breached, you can not ignore it because attacks do happen, however.

-When using this technology, you must be vigilant and know all pitfalls that it can bring when left on and not used.
+When using this technology, you must be vigilant and know all pitfalls it can bring when left on and not abused.